Top Trucking Companies in Texas: Your Comprehensive Guide

 What Are the Best Trucking Companies in Texas for CDL Holders?

-The top Texas trucking companies dominate FMCSA-compliance scores while offering specialized freight lanes from oilfields to border crossings.
-According to the ATA 2024 Driver Retention Report, Texas carriers achieve 28% higher retention than national averages through:
+Leading trucking companies in Texas excel in FMCSA compliance while offering specialized freight lanes that run from oilfields to border crossings.
+According to the ATA 2024 Driver Retention Report, Texas carriers boast a retention rate 28% higher than the national average thanks to several key advantages:

 2024 Texas Trucking KPIs (U.S. DOT & FMCSA Data)

-- Oilfield Hazmat demand: 42% vacancy rate for H2S-certified drivers
+• Oilfield Hazmat demand: 42% vacancy rate for H2S-certified drivers—a critical certification for safety

 Top 3 Texas Carriers by Specialty

-- Knight-Swift Texas Division: Dedicated contract carriage for H-E-B and Tesla
+• Knight-Swift Texas Division: Provides dedicated contract carriage services for major clients such as H-E-B and Tesla

 How Much Do the Highest Paying Texas Trucking Jobs Offer?